openstack-archive/sahara/doc/source/userdoc/hdp_plugin.rst

                         "hdfs.nnha": true
                 }
         }

-Support for deploying the NameNode High Availability through Sahara Dashboard will be added in the future.

 The NameNode High Availability is deployed using 2 NameNodes, one active and one standby.
 The NameNodes use a set of JOURNALNODES and ZOOKEEPER_SERVERS to